 - Add both sugars and cinnamon powder into a small bowl.
 Mix everything well, set aside for later.

 - Grease a 12 muffin holes pan generously with butter.
-Pour around 1 tbsp of caramel sauce into each hole, followed by chopped pecans.
+Pour around 1 tablespoon of caramel sauce into each hole, followed by chopped pecans.
 Set aside for later.

 - Once the dough is ready, place it on a working surface and lightly press it into a square with your hands.
 Then using a rolling pin, roll the dough into a 15 inch (38 cm) square.